 A symbol of personal style

 Despite it being a requirement in most countries, men found ways to express and present themselves to the world through the way they wore their tarbushes.
-Jordanian merchant Sabri El Tabaa’ was known for tilting his tabrush slightly so no one could focus on his height while Crown Prince Mohammed Ali Tewfik seemed to challenge gravity with the way he slanted his Tarbush on his head.
+Jordanian merchant Sabri El Tabaa’ was known for tilting his tabrush slightly so no one could focus on his height while Crown Prince Mohammed Ali Tewfik seemed to challenge gravity with the way he slanted his tarbush on his head.

 A symbol of heritage

-It was in the 1950s that Fez’s role began to fizzle out from the everyday wardrobe of men as it was either banned or removed as a requirement of dress in most countries.
+It was in the 1950s that fez’s role began to fizzle out from the everyday wardrobe of men as it was either banned or removed as a requirement of dress in most countries.

-Today, the Tarbush can still be seen on the king of Morocco with the traditional dress at official ceremonies.
-While some men wear the Tarbush as a nostalgic nod to the past, it is mostly produced and sold for novelty purposes and to tourists in most other countries.
+Today, the tarbush can still be seen on the king of Morocco with the traditional dress at official ceremonies.
+While some men wear the tarbush as a nostalgic nod to the past, it is mostly produced and sold for novelty purposes and to tourists in most other countries.

 Further readings: